On Cyclic Matroids and their Applications: Introduction

-It is well-known that matroids may be associated to other mathematical objects, for example to a linear code or a projective plane.
-Moreover, a matroid is representable if it can be represented as a matrix-matroid or in other words, as a linear code over some field.
-Interestingly, we observe that every cyclic code of length $n$ and dimension $k$ gives rise to a representable cyclic matroid of rank $k$ and ground set $\{0,1,\dots,n-1\}$ and, more in general, the incidence matrix of every cyclic projective plane $\PG(2,q)$ can be represented as a cyclic matroid over a ground set of size $q^2+q+1$, and rank depending on $q$.
-Furthermore, we observe and explain a new connection between $k$-normal elements of $\F_{q^n}$ and cyclic matroids of rank $(n-k)$ and ground set $\{0,1,\ldots,n-1\}$.
-However, these connections leave open a lot of questions, in particular it is not clear if representable cyclic matroids always give rise to cyclic codes or $k$-normal elements.
+We finally describe the connections of cyclic matroids to well-known structures in algebra and geometry.
+We observe that every cyclic code of length $n$ and dimension $k$ gives rise to a representable cyclic matroid of rank $k$ and ground set $\{0,1,\dots,n-1\}$ and, more generally, the incidence matrix of every cyclic projective plane $\PG(2,q)$ can be represented as a binary cyclic matroid over a ground set of size $q^2+q+1$, and rank depending on $q$.
+Furthermore, we establish and explain a new connection between $k$-normal elements of $\F_{q^n}$ and cyclic matroids of rank $(n-k)$ and ground set $\{0,1,\ldots,n-1\}$.
+However, all these connections leave open a lot of questions; in particular it is not clear yet if representable cyclic matroids are always represented by cyclic codes or $k$-normal elements.
 We leave those problems for further investigation.